A Nonprofit Organization Dedicated to Preserving the Past

 Endowment: Robert Gibbs

-Directors: Norma Hafenstein, Kathy Hoeft, Ed Hoover, Gary Faselt, Sue Knous, Les Maes, Jim Blugerman, John Sprunger
+Kathy Hoeft, Gary Faselt, Sue Knous, Jim Blugerman, John Sprunger, Robert Maughan and Vicki Arrastia

 Staff